-When we hold up the personal frame to a text, we are taking time to observe what stands out to us personally.
-We look through this frame to notice the way a text makes us feel; and to consider the connections between the text, our past experiences, our culture and our aspirations.
+When we hold up the personal frame to a text, we are taking time to observe what stands out to us personally; to perceive the way a text makes us feel; and to consider the connections between the text, our past experiences and our aspirations.
 This is the frame where we are encouraged to think subjectively.
-When we look through the personal frame to understand a text, we allow ourselves to consider our own reactions and understandings, rather than trying to anticipate someone else's.
+When we look through the personal frame to understand a text, we allow ourselves to consider our own understandings, rather than try to anticipate someone else's.